 Public transportation service within Jackson County includes fixed-route service operated by the Rogue Valley Transportation District (RVTD) and specialized transportation for users such as senior citizens and persons with disabilities.
 RVTD also organizes car pools and van pools between Ashland, Medford, and Grants Pass.
 In addition, ODOT provides PUC licenses to private companies and charter service providers.
-Intercity transit service is provided by Greyhound and by Amtrak Thruway bus service, which provides connections to Amtrak stations for passengers using rail for part of their trip.
+East-west intercity connections to Grants Pass, Crescent City, Brookings, and Klamath Falls are provided by SouthWest POINT (which also functions as Amtrak Thruway bus service to the station in Klamath Falls).
+Greyhound provides north-south intercity service in the I-5 corridor..

 Several of the projects identified under the roadway element and the bicycle and pedestrian element will improve access to the public transportation network.
 These projects include bringing the roadways up to standard and installing shoulders in the rural areas and bike lanes and sidewalks in the urban areas.
-Jackson County should work with RVTD and RVCOG to identify opportunities to improve stop amenities and install bus pullouts and pedestrian crossings as applicable along the following roadway segments that are currently served by public transportation:
+Jackson County should work with RVTD and RVCOG to identify opportunities to improve stop amenities and install bus pullouts and pedestrian crossings as appropriate along the following roadway segments that are currently served by public transportation: